 As part of the Kōrero, we specifically asked some of you, including those most disadvantaged by our current system, what you though the priorities should be for our early learning, schooling, and tertiary education services.

-The end result of that work to date is this consultation document.
-It contains what we think are the priorities you want to see set for all education providers across the entire education system.
+The end result of that work to date is the Shaping a Stronger Education System with New Zealanders consultation document.
+It detailed e the priorities we thought New Zealanders wanted to see set for all education providers across the entire education system.

-Now, we want you to tell us if these draft priorities reflect your views about what our education providers need to do to support the progress and wellbeing of all our learners.
+We wanted to hear whether you thought these draft priorities accurately reflected your views about what our education providers need to do to support the progress and wellbeing of all our learners.
 As well as their full participation in their whānau, families and communities, in our nation as active citizens, and in the global economy as active participants.

 Together, the NELP and TES priorities will show how the Government’s education vision and objectives will be applied in practice in places of learning from early childhood through to tertiary education and training.